-SUNY Orange offers a variety of developmental courses for students who need to strengthen their basic skills before enrolling in the College's credit programs.
+SUNY Orange offers a variety of developmental courses for students who need to strengthen their basic skills.
 Students must follow specific academic policies related to these courses.

 The reading, writing and math assessment tests may be re-taken, only prior to attendance in classes, with the approval of the appropriate department chairperson, (i.e., chairperson of the English Department for reading and writing, chairperson of the Mathematics Department for math) or director of Advising and Counseling.